freeyland/docker-magento/README.md

 ### Mark Shust

-He is a <a href="https://u.magento.com/certification/directory/dev/883/" target="_blank">Certified Magento Developer & Architect</a> and <a href="http://www.zend.com/en/yellow-pages/ZEND014633" target="_blank">Zend Certified Engineer</a>, and available for consulting & development of your next project 🤓.
+He is a <a href="https://u.magento.com/certification/directory/dev/883/" target="_blank">Certified Magento Developer & Architect</a> and <a href="http://www.zend.com/en/yellow-pages/ZEND014633" target="_blank">Zend Certified Engineer</a>.
 You can read technical articles on his blog at <a href="https://markshust.com" target="_blank">markshust.com</a> or by contacting him directly at <a href="mailto:mark@shust.com">mark@shust.com</a>.
 Hes is the original creator of this project but it has been adapted to our needs.

 ### Frederick Eyland